 On top of that, each platform has its own specifics, style and approach, so it can be very easy for investors to get lost in this environment.
 Not every platform is suitable for an investor’s goal and expectations.
 Also, choosing the wrong platform can lead to a lot of troubles, which in the worst-case scenario might lead to a loss of money.

 Before we get started, here are some key facts about the industry to help you get a better understanding...

 - The industry is still rapidly developing.
 The first platforms emerged in the USA in 2012 with the establishment of JOBS (Jumpstart Our Business Startups)

 - Real estate crowdfunding is booming.
 In 2016 the online property investment market was worth more than 3.4 billion EUR.
 By 2025 the industry is predicted to grow to 300 billion EUR.
 That’s an astounding growth of 88 times within less than a decade

-- Worldwide, there are around 250 real estate crowdfunding platforms and this number is increasing rapidly
+- Worldwide, there are more than 250 real estate crowdfunding platforms and this number is increasing rapidly

 How to Choose the Right Platform